 “Sole Manufacturer,” could be taken literally: Scott likely worked alone, after business hours, in his home-based workshop.
 Its true that Scott mitres are rare, but the small and steady amount of them that surface over the years, indicate that Scott must have continued with his planemaking endeavors through a long timespan.
 This would also be supported by his use of many casting variations which would have been used for a good number of casting batches over time.

-First year of entry for Wm.
-Scott in Cincinnati.
 Clinton Street was in the West End, near the new Taft Information Technology High School on Ezzard Charles Drive.
 During the 1950s, the historic West End was razed for ‘urban renewal.’

 Sometimes the efforts to keep a tool working prove interesting enough to elevate the selling price of a tool.
 This repaired Scott mitre plane sold for $450.